timotheekelly/visualise/README.md

 The use of nginx over ubuntu for the docker image is purely related to the smaller size

 I opted not to use any frameworks with javascript as there were more resources online to assist  to reduce the complexity of the code (lesson learned the hard way)

+I used Apexjs charts as they were easy to integrate and I like the interface.